ebp-nor/workshop-2024/day1_genome_assembly/07_BUSCO.md

 ## Reviewing the BUSCO results

 Before you start reviewing your results, look at the [list of lineages](https://busco-data.ezlab.org/v5/data/lineages/) found within the OrthoDB database.
-Which lineage would you pick for the yeast assemblies?
+Which lineage would you pick for the sawfly assemblies?
 Is it the same as the one we specified in the script above?

 **Try to answer these questions by reviewing your BUSCO results:**